-Any new illness, injury or health symptom, or change to a covered condition, to which all the following apply.
+Any new illness, injury or health symptom, or change to a covered condition, to which all of the following apply.

-- It occurs between the date your insurance was issued and the date your journey starts.
-The date your journey starts applies to each journey you start. - You know about it, or a reasonable person should know about it. - Any of the following apply. - You seek or receive medical help - Someone recommends you seek or receive medical help - A reasonable person would seek or receive medical help - You are waiting for medical help
+- It occurs between the date your insurance starts and the date your journey starts. - You know about it, or a reasonable person should know about it. - Any of the following apply. - You seek or receive medical help - Someone recommends you seek or receive medical help - A reasonable person would seek or receive medical help - You are waiting for medical help